|

 the

-classic Aqua Teen Hunger Force
+Teen Hunger Force

 episode “Mayhem of the Mooninites,” but also

-realized that we did this because
+realized that I did this because

 Artemis/Diana, pagan goddess of the Moon, was also the patroness of